Madhyamgram railway station: History

 The main line of the Eastern Bengal Railway from Sealdah to Ranaghat, was opened in 1862 and extended the same year to Kushtia, now in Bangladesh.
 In 1882–84 the Bengal Central Railway Company constructed two lines: one from Dum Dum to Khulna, now in Bangladesh, via Bangaon and the other linking Ranaghat and Bangaon.
 The Madhyamgram railway station lies in the Dum Dum–Bangaon section and was opened in 1906..

+Redevelopment

+In 2024, Ministry of Railways allocated ₹13.27 crore for the redevelopment purpose of this station under the Amrit Bharat Station Scheme.

 Electrification

 The Sealah–Dum Dum–Barasat–Ashok Nagar–Bangaon sector was electrified in 1972.

 Station complex

 The structure of the station is not so large.
 There is only one entrance in platform no. 1.
 The computerised ticket counter is present in platform no. 1.
 All the Sealdah and Dum Dum-bound trains arrive at platform no.1 and all the Bangaon, Gobardanga, Thakurnagar, Habra, Duttapukur, Basirhat and Hasnabad-bound trains arrive at platform no. 2 and 3.
 There are many food stalls and vendors on both the platforms.
 A foot overbridge connects the two platforms.
 A level crossing exists at the southernmost end of the railway station.
 There is a road overbridge to the north of the station and to the south, there exists the bridge over the Noai Canal.